pyreking/pyreking.github.io/README.md

 Comments are Copyright (c) each respective author.
 All rights reserved.

-All other written content Copyright (c) Austin Guiney 2017 under the Creative Commons BY-NC-ND license.
+All other written content Copyright (c) 2019 Austin Guiney.
+All rights reserved.